Business Planning Considerations: Industry Conditions and Forecasts

 How fast are technologies, regulations, or other fundamentals of your industry changing?

-How well has your business adapted to the changes your industry has undergone, and how well are you prepared to adapt to the changes you see on the horizon?
+Has your business adapted to changes in your industry, and how well are you prepared to adapt to the changes you see on the horizon?

-Answers to questions like these are key to creating a successful business plan.
-By compiling a good overview of your industry, you gain a better sense of how and where your business fits in — insights that will help you sidestep trouble and chart a better course.
+Answers to questions like the preceding ones are key to creating a successful business plan.
+By compiling a good overview of your industry, you gain a better sense of how and where your business fits in and what it will need to do to become and stay competitive — insights that will help you sidestep trouble and chart a better course.

-What you don’t know can hurt your business, so instead of leaving questions unanswered, take the time to do some research and to uncover the facts.
+What you don’t know can hurt your business, so take the time to do some research and to uncover the facts.
 For example, if a few suppliers control most of your industry’s material costs, you can make sound decisions based on that knowledge — or you can overlook that fact and have it come back to haunt you later.

 After you complete the questionnaire, look over your answers and single out areas that are most apt to influence your future: